Raw2084/Test/README.md

-Start the exe and hope all your installed Programms show up
+Start the exe and hope all your installed programs show up